3000 - COMMUNITY RELATIONS

 Policy References

-property during regular school hours shall not be permitted.
-It will be a violation of District policy to ask District school children directly to contribute money or goods for the benefit of a charity during the hours in which District students are compelled to be on school premises.
+Direct solicitation of charitable donations from District students on school property during regular school hours is prohibited.
+It is a violation of District policy to ask District students directly to contribute money or goods for the benefit of a charity during the hours in which they are compelled to be on school grounds.

-However, this policy does not prevent the following types of fund raising activities:
+However, this policy does not prevent the following types of fundraising activities:

-a) Fund raising activities which take place off school premises, or outside of regular school
+a) Fundraising activities which take place off school grounds or outside of regular school hours during before-school or after-school extracurricular periods;

-For example, the sale of goods or tickets for concerts or social events, where the
+b) Arms-length transactions, where the purchaser receives consideration for his or her donation.
+For example, the sale of goods or tickets for concerts or social events, where the proceeds go to charity;

-such as placing a bin or collection box in a hallway or other common area for the donation
+c) Indirect forms of charitable solicitation on school grounds that do not involve coercion, such as placing a bin or collection box in a hallway or other common area for the donation of food, clothing, other goods, or money.

-charitable donations and for what purposes, as long as the activities comply with the terms of this policy and the Rules of the Board of Regents.
+The Board will ultimately decide which organizations, groups, etc. can solicit charitable donations and for what purposes, as long as the activities comply with the terms of this policy and the Rules of the Board of Regents.

 New York State Constitution Article 8, Section 1